 Every two years, on the even numbered years, Area 13 elects a panel of officers to serve the Area for two years.
 Each two-year period is called a panel, numbered from the first one in 1951.
 The positions up for election are: Delegate, Alternate Delegate, Area Chairperson, Treasurer, and Secretary.
 Ideally, candidates should be present to stand for elected office.
-However, in extreme emergency situations, eligible candidates can stand for election in absentia but must contact the Area Chairperson, prior to the election.
+However, in extreme emergency situations, eligible candidates can stand for election in absentia but must contact the Area Chairperson, prior to the election to notify the Chair of their intention.
 The spirit of rotation is best.
 No Area 13 elected officer who has served a full term will be re-elected for a second consecutive term.